highchair/artinruins-com/_property/brown-sharpe-foundry.md

 The buildings were maintained fairly well while they were empty, but the redevelopment has made them much better as a whole.
 The complex is a vibrant mix of commercial and residential steps away from the train station and with roofdeck views of the Woonasquatucket River, the State House, and, well, the highway.
 With their proud history, it is a benefit to the City that they were saved and reused in this fashion.

-At its height, **Brown & Sharpe** revolutionized the way machine parts were engineered and manufactured, allowing the companies that pruchased their products to make more and faster and with easy to replace parts.
+At its height, **Brown & Sharpe** revolutionized the way machine parts were engineered and manufactured, allowing the companies that purchased their products to make more and faster and with easy to replace parts.
 They had a prominent role as a catalyst in the 19th-century industrial revolution and occupied this site for almost 100 years.

 #### Other Links